 The involvement of your products in investigations might lead to you having to endure:

-As customers’ perception of the brand gets worse due to weak brand protection, these negative experiences get associated with your brand name.
+As customers’ perception of the brand worsens due to weak brand protection, these negative experiences become associated with your brand name.
 When brand security is effective, positive experiences get attached to your brand name:

-That very brand equity is the main reason that a company can charge at a reasonable level, broaden its operations worldwide, and add new services without having to start from scratch.
+That very brand equity is the main reason a company can charge a reasonable price, expand its operations worldwide, and add new services without having to start from scratch.

 Before you can protect your brand, you have to be clear about what it is that you own:

-Knowing this portfolio thoroughly gives the different departments the chance to figure out the places from which the violations of their intellectual property rights are most probable, and also the places where the registration of their trademarks is still lacking.
+Knowing this portfolio thoroughly gives the different departments the chance to identify the places where violations of their intellectual property rights are most likely to occur, as well as the places where the registration of their trademarks is still lacking.

 These three, along with other intellectual property rights, make up the legal shield that is at the core of your brand protection strategy.